 Sets the system time zone.
 The argument should

 be a valid time zone identifier, such as

 Europe/Berlin".
 This controls the

 Sets the system hostname.
 The argument should be a hostname, compatible with DNS.
 This controls the hostname(5) configuration file.

-Sets the system's machine ID.
+Initialize the system's machine ID to a random ID.
 This controls the machine-id(5) file.

 Sets the password of the system's root user.
 This creates/modifies the